-Wrongful Death is defined as a death that is caused by the wrongful act, neglect, or default of another.
-The wrongful act, neglect, or default that causes the death must be the type of action that would have allowed a personal injury claim to be filed.
+Wrongful Death is defined as a death that is caused by the wrongful act, neglect, or fault of another.
+The wrongful act, neglect, or fault that causes the death must be the type of action that would have allowed for a personal injury action to be filed.
 Wrongful Death claims are governed by statutes.
-Generally the statutes define who may sue, and what may be applied to an award of damages.
-No amount of money will be able to replace a loved one or bring a loved one back, but such an award for damages may help a family start to rebuild their lives.
+Generally, the statutes define who may sue and what may be applied to an award for damages.
+Obviously, no amount of money can replace a loved one, but monetary awards are often the only remedy we have access to.
+While monetary damages will never bring the person back, often they can help families at least start to rebuild their lives.